Spanish coup of July 1936: Beginning

+Barcelona barricade after the military uprising, 19 July 1936.

 Map showing Spain in July 1936, except for Spanish Morocco and the Canary Islands:

 The uprising was intended for 18 July, at 5 a.m. in Morocco; most garrisons in Spain were supposed to rise one day later.
 The rising was intended to be a swift coup d'état, but the government retained control of most of the country.

 Rebel control in Spanish Morocco was all but certain.
 The 30,000-strong Army of Africa was the professional elite of the Spanish Army.
 Many of its soldiers acted as mercenaries, and the vast majority of officers backed the rebel cause.
 The regulares, troops recruited from the local tribes, were predominantly Muslim and were told that the Republic wished to abolish Allah.
 The plan was discovered in Morocco during 17 July, which prompted it to be enacted immediately.
 By the scheduled time, Spanish Morocco had already been secured, as legionnaires moved into working-class areas and shot trade unionists.
 The army commander in eastern Morocco, General Manuel Romerales, and other senior officers loyal to the Republic were executed.
 Little resistance was encountered; in total, 189 people were shot by the rebels.
 Goded and Franco immediately took control of the islands to which they were assigned.
 Warned that a coup was imminent, leftists barricaded the roads on the Canary Islands on 17 July, but Franco avoided capture by taking a tugboat to the airport.

 On 18 July, Casares Quiroga refused an offer of help from the CNT and UGT and proclaimed that only Spanish Morocco had joined the rebels and that the populace should trust legal methods to deal with the uprising.
 Handing out weapons would be illegal.
 The CNT and the UGT proclaimed a general strike, which was in effect a mobilisation.
 They opened weapons caches, some buried since the 1934 risings.
 The paramilitary forces were better trained than the army but often waited to see the outcome of militia action before either joining or suppressing the rebellion.
 Quick action by either the rebels or anarchist militias was often enough to decide the fate of a town.

+Although the uprising began in Spanish Morocco, its success depended on whether mainland garrisons joined it.
+By 19–20 July the revolt had failed in several of Spain's largest cities but succeeded across much of the conservative interior, leaving the country divided between rebel and government-held zones.